Clio Logo

 Harry Kalas, Philadelphia Phillies broadcaster for 38 years.

-Born in 1936, Harry Kalas would grow up to become one of the most iconic play by play sports announcers of all time.
-Kalas was able to break into the field in 1965 as the Houston Astros announcer, but would move on to the same position with the Philadelphia Phillies in 1971.
-Kalas was replacing fan favorite Bill Campbell, but seemed to take on the role flawlessly, even becoming adored by the fans and citizens of Philadelphia.
+Born in 1936, Harry Kalas grew up to become one of the most iconic play-by-play sports announcers of all time.
+Kalas was able to break into the field in 1965 as the Houston Astros announcer but would move on to the same position with the Philadelphia Phillies in 1971.
+Kalas was replacing fan favorite Bill Campbell but seemed to take on the role flawlessly, even becoming adored by the fans and citizens of Philadelphia.
 Kalas filled the role each season until his death in 2009, when he collapsed before a game against the Washington Nationals.

 As an announcer, Harry Kalas became famous for his home run calls.
 The call "Swing ... and a long drive, this ball is ... outta here!” became synonymous with Kalas and the Phillies.
 Harry Kalas also had the opportunity to call some impressive moments in some big games.
 During his Phillies career, he called six no-hit games, six National League Championship Series, and three World Series (1983, 1993, and 2008).
 In 2008, the Phillies beat the Tampa Bay rays to become World Series Champions, and Kalas was honored to make the call.

-Baseball fans everywhere, especially in Philadelphia were deeply saddened by the loss of Harry Kalas in 2009.
-The Philadelphia Phillies took notice, erecting a life size bronze statue of Kalas within Citizen’s Bank Park in 2011.
-The statue depicts Kalas standing cross-legged on a home plate, holding a microphone in his right hand, which also holds a baseball bat that he is leaning upon.
+Baseball fans everywhere, especially in Philadelphia, were deeply saddened by the loss of Harry Kalas in 2009.
+The Philadelphia Phillies took notice, erecting a life-size bronze statue of Kalas within Citizen’s Bank Park in 2011.
+The statue depicts Kalas standing cross-legged on a home plate, holding a microphone in his right hand, and holding a baseball bat that he is leaning upon.
 The statue can be found in the Ashburn Alley outfield concourse at Citizens Bank Park between Harry the K's Restaurant and the statue of Richie Ashburn.